w3ctag/tag.w3.org/explainers/template.md

 [Describe an alternative which was considered, and why you decided against it.
+This alternative may have been part of a prior proposal in the same area, or it may be new.
 If you did any research in making this decision, discuss it here.]

 ### [Alternative 2]